-TCV’s Scotland Counts project is supported by SNH, SEPA, the Scottish Government and Forestry Commission Scotland.
+TCV’s Scotland Counts project has been running for over 10 years, supported along the way by NatureScot, SEPA, the Scottish Government and Scottish Forestry to name a few.
 The project aims to ensure that every individual and community in Scotland has the opportunity to develop skills and confidence to understand their local environment through Citizen Science.

 Increasing public understanding of Citizen Science and confidence to participate

 We promote Citizen Science, to ensure that people across Scotland understand how easy it is for everyone to get involved.
 A Joint Public Briefing on Citizen Science has been published and can be accessed here.
 Contact us to learn more about how to get involved in Citizen Science and develop your own projects.